david-001/lifecare-sync/README.md

 ## Requirements

 1. This app requires the security services from Pangea.
-Create an account at [Pangea](https://pangea.cloud/) at enable your API.
+Create an account at [Pangea](https://pangea.cloud/) and enable your API.

 2. This app requires MongoDB.
 Create an account at [MongoDB](https://www.mongodb.com/)